Active ingredient

 If you take more Valaciclovir than you should

 Valaciclovir is not usually harmful, unless you take too much over several days.
-If you take too many tablets you may feel sick, vomit, or be confused, agitated or unusually sleepy.
+If you take too many tablets you may feel sick, vomit, get kidney problems, may be confused, agitated, feel less aware, see things that aren’t there, or become unconscious.
 Talk to your doctor or pharmacist if you take too much Valaciclovir.
 Take the medicine pack with you.

 If you forget to take Valaciclovir